niemand8080/ascii/README.md

 # ASCII

-For the Video to ASCII part it is recommended to use a very fast terminal like [alacritty](https://alacritty.org).
+For the Video to ASCII part it is recommended to use a very fast terminal like [alacritty](https://alacritty.org), if you want to ouput it to stdout.

 ## Requirements